djiwandou/scaleup/README.md

 About the author:
 > Work with heart, we are human not cows
 >
-> Trying to balance between Quality & Pragmatism on system design and arch.
+> Trying to balance between Quality & Pragmatism on software development.

 ## Index (Table of Content)
 > This is the TOC